Hemingway’s Val Trebbia

 It is said that Ernest Hemingway, the Nobel Prize winning writer with a passion for safaris, boxing and bullfighting, called Val Trebbia “the most beautiful valley in the world”.
 The sources of this legend are uncertain, lost through years of retellings.

-This itinerary will introduce you to some of the most surprising scenery in Emilia-Romagna, nestled amongst the green Piacentine Apennines.
+This itinerary will introduce you to one of the most surprising scenery in Emilia-Romagna, nestled amongst the green Piacentine Apennines

 • Length